Haivision/srt/docs/CodingConventions.md

 # Fields' naming convention

-This code makes a specific use of the Hungarian Notation.
+This convention uses a special form of the Hungarian Notation.

 What is important in it, however, is to make it clear about the logical meaning of what the field defines, not exactly their declared type.